 Maksutov-Cassegrain telescopes are similar, except the corrector plate is a different type and curved inward.

 Catadioptic telescopes by their design can be wide, yet compact, making them much easier to transport than say a larger Newtonian.
 Their main con is that their prices spike by a high factor when increasing aperture.
-Wider catadioptrics will easily set you back four figures!
-Smaller catadioptrics have barely enough aperture to
+While smaller catadioptrics can pack a punch, the more affordable models barely collect enough light for deep sky objects.
+Wider catadioptrics on the other hand will easily set you back four figures.

 Most Important Specifications